sybrew/the-seo-framework/readme.txt

 		* Or disabled per se when TSF is active?
 Allow users to revert this via (the same) filter?
 	* TODO you can now set SEO exclusions using endpoints?
 		* This can be difficult to determine with the SEO Bar.
 Alternatively, we set exclusions based on registered EP?
+* **Improved:**
+	* The description generator has gone through another generational leap:
+		* It is now able to discern between punctuation types for stripping leading characters.
+For example, an opening bracket will no longer be stripped from the start of a sentence, but closing brackets will.
+		* It now texturizes the input to see how sentences are build in any language by discerning connector and closing punctuations next to word boundaries.
+For example, when a closing quote is found between two words (e.g. "we're"), it'll connect those two words as one, instead of believing the apostrophe is a closing punctuation type.
+		* It is now able to discern sentence structures that use colons, and treats them as connecting.
+		* It will now strip trailing colons.
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* The SEO Settings metaboxes are now a bit wider; 740px instead of 690px.